Nsanje: Transport

 The city has a railway station on the Sena railway, under concession of Central East African Railways.
 The railway through Nsanje that connects Blantyre with Beira, Mozambique was severely disrupted by the Mozambique Civil War and remains closed.
 The main road north connecting the city to the rest of Malawi is being upgraded.

 Shipping

 A project is currently underway to dredge part of the Shire River in order to make sea transport to Malawi viable.
 The Shire merges with the Zambezi River, near Caia, Mozambique, and the Zambezi then flows into the Indian Ocean.
 As of September, 2010, some of the main concrete work on the jetty was complete and the port was officially declared open in a ceremony attended by President Bingu wa Mutharika of Malawi and President Robert Mugabe of Zimbabwe.
 However, by August 2016 the port was still incomplete and unused, despite a feasibility study with positive results concluded a few months earlier, and talks were being held on restarting the project.

+Notable people

+The deputy minister of health Halima Daud was born here.

 Climate

 Nsanje lies only about 46 meters above sea level.
-During the summer months, daytime highs can exceed 120° Fahrenheit (49° Celsius).
+During the summer months, daytime highs can exceed 120 °F (49 °C).